Course Accessibility Standards

 How to get started with course accessibility

 Start small and make a few improvements.
-The first time you use Canvas' Accessibility Checker or Ally in your course.
+Try using Canvas' Accessibility Checker or Ally in your Canvas shells.

 Some of the most helpful improvements for users are fairly simple to make:

-- If you post videos, host them on MediaAmp or Wistia and edit the automatic captions.
+- If you use videos in your courses, host them on MediaAmp or Wistia, edit the automatic captions for accuracy, and generate transcripts.

 - Check that all your images have equivalent alternative text.

-- Make sure all your pages are keyboard accessible.
+- Make sure all your Canvas pages are keyboard accessible.

-- Work with the ASU library to digitize course content in accessible formats, including film, book chapters, and various published/ copyrighted resources using the Library Resource Organizer (formerly "Reading List"): https://libguides.asu.edu/resource-organizer
+- Work with the ASU library to digitize copyrighted course content in accessible formats, including film, book chapters, and various published resources using the Library Resource Organizer (formerly "Reading List"): https://libguides.asu.edu/resource-organizer

 More accessibility resources